themix-project/themix-gui/README.md

 sudo make install
 ```

-To set the theme in Gnome, run the following commands in Terminal,
+To set the theme in GNOME, run the following commands in Terminal,

 ```sh
 gsettings set org.gnome.desktop.interface gtk-theme "Numix"